MartinA-Gm/Tutorial_Snakemake/README.md

-# Tutorial_Snakemake
-This repository contains wikis and tutorials on how to use snakemake

-# Snakemake Tutorial - Getting Started
+# Welcome to the Snakemake Tutorial 🚀

-This tutorial provides a step-by-step guide to create a simple Snakemake workflow.
-Snakemake is a workflow management tool that helps organize and automate complex data analyses.
+This repository provides a step-by-step guide to creating a simple Snakemake workflow.
+Snakemake is a powerful workflow management tool, widely used for organizing and automating data analysis pipelines, especially in bioinformatics.

-## 1. Project Structure
+## 📁 Project Structure
-Create a project folder with the following structure:
+Make sure your project folder follows this structure:
 ```
 my_project/
 │── data/